ethanpailes/debug-here/README.md

 commands:

 ```
- > cargo install debug-here-gdb-wrapper # if you haven't already done so
+ > cargo install debug-here-gdb-wrapper # if you are on linux
  > cd debug-here/debug-me
  > cargo run
 ```